eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 Now, changes made to the template can be propagated to the derived repo by fetching and pulling in the changes.

 #### 1.3.
-Creating a hyperSpec package skeleton
+Creating a `hyperSpec` package skeleton
-Because I will be creating a lot of R packages there should be a package pattern to ensure a consistent infrastructure style is present across the hyperSpec ecosystem.
-Every hyperSpec package should then include the following components:
+Because I will be creating a lot of R packages there should be a package pattern to ensure a consistent infrastructure style is present across the `r-hyperspec` ecosystem.
+Every `hyperSpec` package should then include the following components:

   1. Github repository
   2. R project file